Overview

 Causes of an itchy bottom

 There are many different causes of an itchy bottom.
-They include piles or haemorrhoids (lumps inside and around your bottom) and some skin conditions.

-The most common cause is a minor leakage (soiling) from the bottom.
+• 90 out of 100 cases (90%) are caused by a minor leakage (soiling) from the bottom.
 If small amounts of poo (stool) or liquid mucus leak from the bottom, this can irritate the delicate skin around this area.

 Treatment for an itchy bottom